Rock Candy Sticks

 What You Do:

-- Tie another piece of string to one of the pipe cleaner points and tie the other end around the pencil.
-Place the snowflake in the jar with the pencil resting across the mouth of the jar.
-Make sure that the snowflake hangs without touching any part of the jar.
-Take the snowflake out of the jar.
+- Hang the shape in the jar with the pencil resting across the mouth of the jar.
+Make sure that it hangs without touching any part of the jar.
+Take it out of the jar and set it aside.

-- Hang your snowflake in the jar so that it is completely covered in the solution.
+- Hang your pipe cleaner shape in the jar so that it is completely covered in the solution.
 Let it sit overnight.
-Gently remove your now crystal-covered snowflake in the morning and let it dry by hanging it in a dry jar.
+Gently remove your now crystal-covered shape in the morning and let it dry by setting it in a dry glass.

-Optional: To make colored snowflakes, use colored pipe cleaners and add 1-2 drops of food coloring in step four.
-To make your snowflakes glow in the dark, paint the pipe cleaner snowflake with glow-in-the-dark paint in step two and let it dry completely before going on to step three.
-Tie a ribbon to one point of your snowflake to make a Christmas tree ornament!
+- Optional: To make colored crystals, use colored pipe cleaners and add 5-10 drops of food coloring to the solution in step five.
+To make your snowflakes glow in the dark, paint the pipe cleaner shape with glow-in-the-dark paint in step one and let it dry completely before continuing.
+Once the crystals have dried, cut off the string and tie a ribbon to one point of your crystallized shape to make a Christmas tree ornament!
+These ornaments are fairly sturdy and make lovely Christmas gifts for friends, teachers, or family members.

-Just like in the rock candy project, you made a saturated solution of Borax, which is a chemical that forms crystals when the conditions are right.
-By mixing it with hot water and letting it cool and having something for the Borax (solute) molecules to attach to (the pipe cleaner snowflake), you gave the solution the right conditions to grow crystals!
-Once the crystals started to grow on your snowflake shape, more and more crystals formed around them.
-Ice crystals that real snowflakes are made of are not quite like these Borax crystals, but they do look sort of similar and they both are pretty and sparkle when light shines on them.
+Just like in the rock candy project, you made a saturated solution of borax, which is a chemical that forms crystals when the conditions are right.
+By mixing it with hot water and letting it cool and having something for the borax (solute) molecules to attach to (the pipe cleaner shape), you gave the solution the right conditions to grow crystals!
+Once the crystals started to grow on your shape, more and more crystals formed around them.
+Ice crystals that real snowflakes are made of are not quite like these borax crystals, but they do look sort of similar and they both are pretty and sparkle when light shines on them.
 Real ice crystals are made only of water.
 The difference is that they are formed when water vapor in clouds freezes and falls to the ground as snowflakes!
-Frost is another form of ice crystals that you might see on windows and grass on early, cold mornings.
+Frost is another form of ice crystals that you might see on windows and grass on cold mornings.
 To learn more about snow and ice crystals, check out our Snow and Hail article.

 Salt vs. Sugar